Volodymyr Yermolenko: Biography

-In 2002, he graduated from NaUKMA, and in 2003 from the Central European University (Budapest).
+In 2002, Yermolenko graduated from NaUKMA, and in 2003 from the Central European University in Budapest.
 In 2011, he defended his doctoral thesis at the School of Advanced Studies in Social Sciences (EHESS, Paris).
 He teaches at the Kyiv-Mohyla Academy.

 In 2020, together with Tetiana Oharkova, Yermolenko started the Kult podcast, dedicated to defining epochs in the history of culture and cult authors who had a great influence on the development of literature and culture.

+Since November 2022 Yermolenko has served as president of PEN Ukraine.

 In December 2024, he started the philosophical podcast Thinking in Dark Times.